pkarsy/AutomaticSchoolBellTimer/README.md

 You will see the timetable starting successfully.
 To be started on boot, it needs to be in "autoexec.be"

-tools → Manage filesystem → edit autoexec.be (the white icon with the pencil).
+tools → Manage filesystem → edit "autoexec.be" (the white icon with the pencil).
 Or create it if does not exist.

 Append the 2 lines.
 ```berry